Skip to main content

 Post Diwali look

-I don't know about you but for me, the holiday's mindless eating did shower me with much love, yeah a bit of weight gain.
-Post- Diwali celebrations are going on and looking forward to Thanksgiving, Christmas and a New Year.
-Last week visited a friend for a small, casual post-Diwali celebration and the week of Halloween.
-Yup, Halloween was in my mind hence the black.
-I chose a black a-line Black salwar with lots of plates and it easily hides my Diwali love earns (love handles).
-Added a pair of silver earrings and a black large bindi and neutral sandals.
-The rest of the look is simple with minimal makeup and easy natural hairdo.
+I don't know about you, but for me, the holiday's mindless eating showered me with much love, yeah, a bit of weight gain.
+Post- Diwali celebrations are going on, and I'm looking forward to Thanksgiving, Christmas, and the New Year.
+Last week, I visited a friend for a small, casual post-Diwali celebration and the week of Halloween.
+Yup, Halloween was in my mind, hence the black.
+I chose a black a-line salwar with lots of pleats, and it easily hides my Diwali love handles (love handles).
+Added a pair of silver earrings, a large black bindi, and neutral sandals.
+The rest of the look is simple, featuring minimal makeup and an easy, natural hairdo.
 I hope you like the look.

 4 ways to enjoy fall in New Hampshire

-When you are lucky enough to predict and reach New Hampshire during peak fall foliage, you probably will feel you landed on a dream of mosaic colors.
-The crimson burnt orange purple peachy pink or mellow yellow in the land of rolling hills nothing in the world beats the beauty of New Hampshire in fall.
+When you are fortunate enough to predict and reach New Hampshire during peak fall foliage, you will likely feel you landed on a dream of mosaic colors.
+The crimson, burnt orange, purple, peachy pink, or mellow yellow in the land of rolling hills, nothing in the world beats the beauty of New Hampshire in fall.
 There are several ways you can enjoy the fall in New Hampshire.
-It's impossible to pick but will do our top four things.
-Mount Washington auto road : With endless views and vistas, America's 1st man-made attraction with 7.6 miles long is an experience on its own.
-Driving itself is a thrilling experience and you can stop around and see the amazing surrounding fall views.
-In the highest wind recorded summit, you will witness the enthralling yet stunning views of the valley and rugged mountain echos the beauty and pristine.
-Driving away in Kancamagus Highway : Breathtaking backdrops with whimsical fall color and hilly river,
+It's impossible to pick, but we will do our top four things.
+Mount Washington Auto Road : With endless views and vistas, America's 1st man-made attraction, 7.6 miles long, is an experience on its own.
+Driving itself is a thrilling experience, and you can stop to take in the amazing surrounding fall views.
+At the highest wind recorded summit, you will witness the enthralling yet stunning views of the valley and rugged mountain, echoing the beauty and pristine nature.
+Driving away on Kancamagus Highway : Breathtaking backdrops with...